learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 appropriate URL and the configuration obj that we'll use to send data from the Frontend to the Backend.

-However, there are a few subtle differences between the two.
+However, there are a few subtle differences between `POST` and `PATCH`.
 Let's explore!

 ## The PATCH URL